Minimum Bottom Line Profit Should Average 9.4%!

 It is the same job.
 But before we go to Lowe’s to pick up that 2 X 4, we actually had to take a few preliminary steps.

 First off, the contractor gets a phone call from a potential customer, for sake of argument, that’s one penny.
 But even before the phone call, the customer has to find the contractor which means in the old days, the phone book.
 In more modern time, it’s through the internet.
-Well, both methods cost money to get done.
+Well, both methods cost money to be available.
 The old method of the phone book ran about $10 a phone call in advertising.
 Typically a small contractor paid about $450 per month for advertising in the phone book.
 He would get around 50 to 60 calls per month from the phone book, but only close on about 7 calls.
 This means an actual paying job costs about $64 each in advertising.
 Well, that price is a little lower with modern technology as the most expensive aspect of a website is the initial set-up.
 Then it’s the amount of time to continue maintaining the site.
 This is in addition to the monthly hosting cost for the site.
-So for sake of simplicity, let’s just use $50 for the referral from the internet.
+For sake of simplicity, let’s just use $50 for the referral from the internet.
 Now onto the phone call.

 They talk for a bit about the problem and its relatively simple, there’s a stud missing in my wall the homeowner says.
 Now, if you are homeowner reading this article, envision the contractor, what is happening is the contractor is rolling his eyes.
 Because I’ve been there and seen this dozens of times, the homeowner says one thing and the reality is totally different.
-So in response, all contractors say the exact same thing: “I need to take a look at the problem to give you an estimate”.
+In response, all contractors say the exact same thing: “I need to take a look at the problem to give you an estimate”.

 I’ll tell you a related story, now I’m just an accountant but I had to do some estimates for more complicated jobs due to the risk factor involved when I worked as a controller for a restoration company.
 Got a call from an elderly lady and she needed her vanity replaced in her bathroom, nothing fancy; she was thinking $350.
 I immediately told her it will be more expensive but I can’t say because I need to see it to estimate the job.
 Her house was on my way home so I volunteered to take a look on my home that evening.
 Turns out it was a vanity alright.
-Apparently the toilet overflowed about 30 times too much and the vanity is made out of pressboard, the base had pretty much evaporated.
+Apparently the toilet overflowed about 30 times too many times and the vanity is made out of press board, the base had pretty much evaporated.

 It took me 5 minutes just to reach the bathroom due to the mounds of newspapers etc. It turns out as people age, they hoard everything.
 The dogs and cats didn’t help either.
-Got to the bathroom, come to realize this house is not a house, but a trailer permanently mounted on blocks.
+Got to the bathroom, came to realize this house is not a house, but a trailer permanently mounted on blocks.
 Trailer bathrooms are about the size of a miniature closet.
 Lowes doesn’t sell bathroom fixtures for trailers.
 Neither does Home Depot or any hardware store.

 I explained to her that it would have to be custom made and I would need to put in some floor framing underneath in order to properly support the vanity.
-Since cabinet makers don’t trust contractors with measurements he would have to come out and measure the job.
+Since cabinet makers don’t trust contractors with measurements, he would have to come out and measure the job.
 Worse yet, the plumber would have to remove the fixtures and tubing (trailers don’t have traditional plumbing; they run tubes for water lines).
 To aggravate this even more, the fixture had an electrical receptacle (the old two prong type) built into the vanity which means an electrician.

 Altogether, I told her there was no way we could do this job for less than $1,400.
 She is on fixed income and of course my estimate shocked her to utter disbelief.
 She called me every name in the book and then some.
 That was a rough evening.